-Ex-officer charged with negligence in Florida school shooting freed on bail
+Ex-Florida deputy charged with neglect in school shooting freed on bond

-(Reuters) - A former sheriff’s deputy charged with child neglect for failing to enter a Florida high school building during a deadly mass shooting there last year posted bond and was freed from jail on Thursday following an initial court appearance.
+(Reuters) - A former sheriff’s deputy charged with felony child neglect for failing to enter a Florida high school building to intervene during a deadly mass shooting there last year posted bond and was freed from jail on Thursday following an initial court appearance.

 Scot Peterson, 56, who legal experts described as one of the nation’s few law enforcement officers, if not the first, ever to be criminally prosecuted for failing to take some action, had been in custody since his arrest on Tuesday.